Komodo

 SERIOUS CONSEQUENCE

-Fix: Choose an accredited tour operator, listen to safety briefings, and be prepared for itinerary changes due to weather.
+Fix: Choose an accredited operator, listen to safety briefings, and accept route changes when weather turns.
+Add a buffer night if your flight connection matters.

 • Using your left hand